-In future versions of device, the Xillybus IP core and interface should be swapped with an open-source alternative PCIe interfacing module or PCIe may be completely avoided.
-SPI configuration data read back should be implemented.
+In the future versions of the system hardware, the Xillybus IP core and driver interface should be swapped with an open-source alternative of PCIe interfacing module or PCIe might be completely avoided.
+In ADC configuration FPGA module, the SPI configuration data registers read back should be implemented.